karnie6/ASAPP/README.md

 #Welcome
-This is my pass at solving the Front-End / Full Stack real-time chat server.
+This is my pass at implementing the Front-End / Full Stack real-time chat server.

 #Setting up
 To run by checking out, follow these steps: